About Us Contact Shop

-It really helped me to determine what was necessary, what was just wasted space, and one last thing that I don’t think anyone ever talks about when they bring up closet cleansing.
-I’ll be talking about this in the next few steps and it’s helped me repurpose my past clothing decisions.
+It really helped me to determine what was necessary, what was just wasted space, and one last thing that I don’t think anyone ever talks about when they write on creating a minimalist wardrobe.

-So here’s the oh-so-helpful “cliché” step when starting out with your closet cleanse.
-Take all the clothes out of your closet (or dresser… or floor), put them in pile on your bed, and sort through them, putting them into three categories.
-It’s kind of like the Cold Stone size category… except not as easy.
+Take all the clothes out of your closet (or dresser… or floor), put them in a pile on your bed, and sort through them.

 2. Sometimes